v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QED-C.md

 ## Architecture

-The benchmark suite is initially built upon the <a>Volumetric Benchmark methodology</a> {% cite BlumeKohout2020 %}, aiming at representing the performance of a quantum computer at running a quantum circuit with respect to its width and depth in a 2-dimensional map.
+The benchmark suite is initially built upon the <a href="{{ vb.url | prepend: site.baseurl }}">Volumetric Benchmark methodology</a> {% cite BlumeKohout2020 %}, aiming at representing the performance of a quantum computer at running a quantum circuit with respect to its width and depth in a 2-dimensional map.
 The benchmark suite is composed of four main components:
 * A set of algorithms $$\mathbb{A}$$ used for the benchmark.
 * For each algorithm and a specified size $$n$$, there is a recipe which turns the algorithm into a quantum circuit (in a hardware-agnostic gate set).
 It forms a circuit set $$\mathbb{C}_n$$ for each size $$n$$.
 * A procedure to randomly select the circuit from the circuit set.